 The network is slightly different from the often used state-representation of a dynamic network.
 This is motivated by our focus on data-driven modeling problems.
 Since in a large-scale system typically not all states can be measured, we have chosen for a framework where the node signals could be considered as those states that can possibly be measured.
 States that can not be measured are “hidden” in the dynamic transfer functions in the models.

 The module representation has been introduced in Van den Hof et al. (2013) and has been adopted by several other research groups in this domain.

-Relations between module and state-space representations have been explored in Kivits et al. (2018).
+Relations between module and state-space representations have been explored in Kivits and Van den Hof (IFAC SYSYS 2018).

 Physical systems are often characterized by network representations with a particular type of couplings, referred to as diffusive couplings, meaning that an effect occuring between two nodes is dependent on the difference between the node variables.
 Think of a current that flows on a link as a results of a voltage difference between nodes.
 These physical networks are characterized by a non-directed graph where all links between nodes have some symmetry properties.
 Identification methods for these physical networks have been developed in Kivits et al. (CDC-2019 and IEEE Trans.
 Autom.
 Control 2023) for the situation of full rank disturbances.
 It has appeared that for the handling of these diffusively coupled networks, polynomial model representations are more attractive than the transfer function representation that are used in the module framework.
 The prime argument for this is that the structural symmetry properties of the networks are directly apparent in the chosen polynomial form.